apache/doris/docs/en/docs/install/standard-deployment.md

 # Installation and Deployment

-This topic is about the hardware and software environment needed to deploy Doris, the recommended deployment mode, cluster scaling, and common problems occur in creating and running clusters.
+This topic is about the hardware and software environment needed to deploy Doris, the recommended deployment mode, cluster scaling, and common problems occuring when creating and running clusters.

 Before continue reading, you might want to compile Doris following the instructions in the [Compile](https://doris.apache.org/docs/dev/install/source-install/compilation-general/) topic.